How to perform a clash detection with BIMcollab ZOOM

 Follow these steps to create a clash rule:

-1. Start BIMcollab ZOOM with a ZOOM license
+1. Start BIMcollab Zoom with a Zoom license

-3. Select the Clashes panel
+3. Select the Conflicts panel

 It will be automatically selected once created